This App Will Send You Money for the Booze You’re Stocking up on for the Holidays

 - Eppa SupraFruta sangria: $1.50 back on 750-milliliter

 Ibotta also features deals for any restaurant or bar.
-Check out some of the latest deals:
+Here are some deals I found:

 - 1800 tequila: $3 back on any mixed drink or cocktail